OSeMOSYS/OSeMOSYS/OSeMOSYS_manual/manual/Create a model in OSeMOSYS.rst

 Creating an input file
 ------------------------------------------------------------
 To create the input data for an optimization run, you can set up the model directly in a text editor like Notepad++.
 It is advisable to start with a small model and build it up step wise.
-This will simplify the debugging process (see following section on `Debugging a model`_).
+This will simplify the debugging process (see following chapter in this manual on *Debugging a model*).
 It is further advisable to back up working versions of model data files by saving them in a folder of your choice.
 The Atlantis input file provided with the downloaded model code might serve as a useful starting point to see how data needs to be correctly formatted.
 Alternatively, LEAP has also proven useful to write an OSeMOSYS data file.

 Data and choices of units